kyma-project/community/guidelines/templates/resources/custom-resource.md

 | **{another_parameter}** |    **{YES/NO}**   | {Parameter description} |

+>## {Another section}
+>
 > You can add more sections here, if you need to explain a given custom resource in more details.

 ## Related resources